-ARTICLE VIII - HOLIDAY
+ARTICLE IX - HOLIDAY

-A. Subject to these rules, the following holidays shall be paid holidays for regular fulltime Town employees: New Year's Day; Martin Luther King's Birthday; Presidents' Day; Patriots' Day; Memorial Day; July Fourth; Labor Day; Columbus Day; Veterans Day; Thanksgiving Day; the day after Thanksgiving Day; Christmas; and one personal holiday.
+- A. Subject to these rules, the following holidays shall be paid holidays for full-time Town employees:

+- 1. New Year's Day;

+- 2. Martin Luther King's Birthday;

+- 3. Presidents' Day;

+- 4. Patriots' Day;

+- 5. Memorial Day;

+- 6. Juneteenth;

+- 7. July Fourth;

+- 8. Labor Day;

+- 9. Indigenous People's Day;

+- 10. Veterans Day;

+- 11. Thanksgiving Day;

-- B. Holiday privileges are available to full-time and regular part-time employees. - C. If a regular holiday falls on a Sunday, the following Monday is considered a holiday. - D. A person on a leave of absence without pay shall not be entitled to holiday pay. - E. When occasion warrants, employees may be required to work on a holiday.
-Employees working on a holiday shall receive time and a quarter pay for time actually worked plus the applicable holiday pay.
-If the holiday also represents an overtime shift, the employee shall be paid time and three quarters for time actually worked plus the applicable holiday pay.
-(12/20/2005) - F. Exempt employees will receive a normal day's pay for the holiday at their regular rate of pay for hours normally worked.
-Holiday benefit not to exceed 8 hours unless the set schedule by the Department Head dictates longer scheduled hours during a holiday week (not to exceed 10 hours.) - G. Employees not scheduled to work on a holiday will have the holiday time credited as vacation time, and such time and usage will be governed by the Town's Vacation Policy.
+- 12. The day after Thanksgiving Day; - 13.
+Christmas: and - 14.
+One personal holiday. - B. Holiday privileges are available to full-time and regular part-time employees. - C. For employees who work any variation of a Monday thru Friday regular schedule, any legal holiday falling on a Saturday is observed on the preceding Friday.
+Any legal holiday falling on a Sunday is observed on the following Monday, following the State of Maine's posted Holiday Schedule. - D. A person on a leave of absence without pay shall not be entitled to holiday pay. - E. When occasion warrants, employees may be required to work on a holiday.
+Employees working on a holiday shall receive time and a half pay for time actually worked plus the applicable holiday pay.
+If the holiday also represents an overtime shift, the employee shall be paid time and three quarters for time actually worked plus the applicable holiday pay. - F. Exempt employees will receive a normal day's pay for the holiday at their regular rate of pay for hours normally worked.
+Holiday benefit not to exceed 8 hours unless the set schedule by the Department Head dictates longer scheduled hours during a holiday week (not to exceed 10 hours.) - G. Employees not scheduled to work on a holiday will have the holiday time credited as vacation time, and such time and usage will be governed by the Town's Vacation Policy in Article X.

-ARTICLE IX - VACATION
+ARTICLE X - VACATION